-IndyGo accomplished many significant triumphs in 2021, one of the biggest being our preparation and outreach for the upcoming Bus Rapid Transit route, the Purple Line.
-Countless hours were dedicated to this project from nearly every department of the agency, and thanks to our collective efforts last year and beyond, the project is becoming a reality.
 Along with faster, more convenient travel, the Purple Line will increase economic opportunity and quality of life for Indianapolis residents who need it most.
 The 15.2-mile project will connect Indianapolis to the City of Lawrence and will bring major infrastructure improvements, including nearly 10 miles of sidewalks, more than 350 ADA curb ramps, new street paving, a multi-use path, storm sewer separation and much more to advance the community.
-IndyGo broke ground on the BRT route in February 2022, with the route scheduled to open for service in 2024.
-The COVID-19 pandemic hit the industry hardest in 2020, but the effects have lasted much longer, with IndyGo specifically suffering from a lack of coach operators.
-To replenish those employee numbers, IndyGo launched a coach operator recruitment campaign titled, "Why I Drive."
+The route is scheduled to open for service in late 2024.